Human capital, unlike physical capital, is intangible.

 - Expenditures on education and health make a substantial long-term impact and they cannot be easily reversed, so government intervention is necessary.

 - Individual consumers of these services do not have complete information about the quality of services and their costs.
 This may create monopoly power and exploitation by private players if adequate government regulation is not present.

-- Main role of government is to ensure private providers of these services adhere to the standards stipulated by the government and charge the correct price.
+- The main role of the government is to ensure private providers of these services adhere to the standards stipulated by the government and charge the correct price.

-- In modern human rights vocabulary, these are considered as vital rights of citizens.
+- In modern human rights vocabulary, these are considered vital rights of citizens.

-- Government intervention in this area is required for improving accessibility and provides cost-effective services to the poor.
+- Government intervention in this area is required for improving accessibility and providing cost-effective services to the poor.

 - Moreover, as per World Economic Forum, strengthening the policy and institutional ecosystem supporting inclusive growth and human capital development deserves to be a top policy priority for countries, whether they are experiencing slow growth, elevated inequality, or both.
 This is imperative for countries seeking to thrive in the Fourth Industrial Revolution.